Schedule of Events

 Add session to My Planner

-Advisor from the department will present the highlights of the Department, including the variety of degrees offered, exciting classes, and hands-on experiences available.
+Advisor from the department will present the highlights of the department, including the variety of degrees offered, exciting classes, and hands-on experiences available.

 Child and Family Development